raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 ## enter the matrix

-One problem with calculating a Fibonacci number is that naive algorithms require _n_ addition operations.
-There are some interesting things we can do to improve on this.
-One way is to transform _n_ additions into raising something to the power of *n*.
-This turns _n_ additions into _n_ multiplications.
-That seems retrograde, but hold on to your disbelief.
+One problem with calculating a Fibonacci number is that naïve algorithms require _n_ additions.
+There are some interesting things we can do to improve on performing _n_ operations.

-This is actually nice, because there is a trick about raising something to a power that we can exploit.
-But first things first.
-We can express the Fibonacci number `F(n)` using a 2x2 matrix:
+In this solution, we observe that we can express the Fibonacci number `F(n)` using a 2x2 matrix that is raised to the power of _n_:

     [ 1 1 ] n      [ F(n+1) F(n)   ]
     [ 1 0 ]    =   [ F(n)   F(n-1) ]

-So.
-We can calculate a Fibonacci number by raising a matrix to some power.
-How do we put that to work?
+On the face of it, raising someting to the power of _n_ turns _n_ additions into _n_ multiplications. _n_ multiplications sounds worse than _n_ additions, however there is a trick about raising something to a power that we can exploit.
 Let's start by writing some code to multiply matricies:

 ### multiplying matrices